anateodoru/factorial-qa-testing/README.md

     Performing the test run for this suite had the following results:

-    - User is able to interact with the "Calculate!" button: I was able to click the button and it is responsive - passed
+    - User is able to interact with the "Calculate!" button: I was able to click the button and it is responsive `passed`
     - Interacting with the "Calculate!" button displays a message: clicking the button will display a message depending on the value entered `passed`
     - The result is displayed correctly based on the input number: either the "Please enter an integer" error message - if any type of input other than integer type is entered - or a valid result - if an integer type input is entered - are displayed upon interacting with the button `passed`